gsp-eeg/PyGSP2/README.rst

 Acknowledgments
 ---------------

-The PyGSP2 was started in 2014 as an academic open-source project for research purpose at the `EPFL LTS2 laboratory <https://lts2.epfl.ch>`_.
+The PyGSP was started in 2014 as an academic open-source project for research purpose at the `EPFL LTS2 laboratory <https://lts2.epfl.ch>`_.
 This project has been partly funded by the Swiss National Science Foundation under grant 200021_154350 "Towards Signal Processing on Graphs".